Texas Motorcycle Laws

 - In the case of a death, damages related to the wrongful death of a family member.

 Even if a motorcycle accident victim’s insurance company tries to fight on their behalf, victims should always retain their own attorney as well.
 Insurance companies look out for their bottom line first and will try to pay out as little as possible because they are in business to make a profit.

 Instead, if you were in a motorcycle accident, get in touch with a motorcycle crash lawyer as soon as you can.
 If you are not able to make that call on your own because of injuries from the accident, a loved one may contact an attorney on your behalf.
-Contact the legal team at The Law Offices of George Salinas online or call our office in San Antonio at (210) 944-8584 today.
+Contact the legal team at George Salinas Injury Lawyers online or call our office in San Antonio at (210) 944-8584 today.